-Moreover, this park has been protected since the year 1910.
-First, it was under the care of the Maharaja of Jammu and Kashmir and later it was under the observation of the concerned government of India authorities.
-What is really interesting about the park is the fact that initially it was created to ensure clean drinking water supply to Srinagar.
+This park has been kept protected since the year 1910.
+First, it was under the care of the Maharaja of Jammu and Kashmir, and later it was under the observation of the concerned Indian authorities.
+What is really interesting about the park is the fact that initially it was created to ensure a clean drinking water supply to Srinagar.
 Much later it was upgraded and declared as the National Park in the year 1981.

-Dachigam National park is known countrywide for endangered Hangul (Kashmir Stag), a species of elk.
-Besides Hangul, the park is known for its rich biodiversity which comprises unique species of flora, fauna and diverse topography.
-Apart from Hangul visitors may spot Leopard, Musk deer, Himalayan black bear, Himalayan brown bear, Hill fox, Himalayan Monal, Kashmir flycatcher Bearded Vulture and more species of wildlife in their natural habitat.
+Dachigam National Park is known countrywide for being home to the endangered Hangul (Kashmir Stag), a species of elk.
+Besides Hangul, the park is also known for its rich biodiversity which comprises unique species of flora, fauna, and diverse topography.
+Apart from Hangul, visitors may spot Leopard, Musk deer, Himalayan black bear, Himalayan brown bear, Hill fox, Himalayan Monal, Kashmir flycatcher Bearded Vulture, and more species of wildlife in their natural habitat.

-Situated in Sri Nagar this is an urban lake that is also considered as the second largest in the state.
-This tourist attraction located in Kashmir is quite popular when it comes to serious recreation activities.
+Situated in Srinagar, this is an urban lake that is also considered the second largest in the state.
+This tourist attraction located in Kashmir is quite popular when it comes to serious recreational activities.
 What is quite interesting is the fact that it has been bestowed by many names such as the “Lake of Flowers”, and “Srinagar’s Jewel” for its impeccable beauty.

-The beauty of Sonamarg is really awe-inspiring for anyone to experience.
-And this is the kind of place where the losing track of time can be considered quite normal for any person.
-The mountains here are covered with the conifers trees which make the whole scene quite phenomenal.
+The beauty of Sonmarg is really bewitching for anyone to experience.
+And this is the kind of place where you'll lose track of time and won't regret it.
+The mountains here are covered with conifer trees which make the whole scene quite phenomenal.

 Pahalgam is a hill station that is full of scenic beauty and is definitely a feast to the eyes.
 This is the kind of place which is submerged in the lush greenery along with the alluring Himalayas.
-Pahalgam is a beautiful place that would leave you wonderstruck with its vast and raw beauty and is also the starting point of the annual Amarnath Yatra.
+Pahalgam is a beautiful place that would leave you spellbound with its vast & raw beauty and is also the starting point of the annual Amarnath Yatra.

-The Shalimar Bagh has been located on the very outskirts of Srinagar.
-Some of its other names are Shalimar Garden, Mughal Garden, etc. It is worth knowing that the Mughal Emperor Jahangir built this famous bagh and he had built this place for his wife Nur Jahan in the year 1619.
+This one is located on the very outskirts of Srinagar.
+Some of its other names are Shalimar Garden and Mughal Garden.
+It is worth knowing that Mughal Emperor Jahangir built this famous bagh and he did so for his wife Nur Jahan in the year 1619.

-It can be said that the Nishat Bagh is particularly a terraced Mughal garden which was built on the eastern side of the Dal Lake.
-An interesting thing to know about the garden is the fact that to date this is the largest Mughal Garden located in the Kashmir Valley.
+It can be said that the Nishat Bagh is particularly a terraced Mughal Garden which was built on the eastern side of the Dal Lake.
+An interesting thing to know about the garden is that, to date, this is the largest Mughal Garden located in the Kashmir Valley.

 This tourist attraction in Kashmir was earlier known by the name of Hagan Valley.
 And there is no doubt in the fact that this is an amazingly breathtaking combination of some of the most beautiful places to explore.
 The valley got named after a movie called ‘Betaab’ which was picturized on Sunny Deol and Amrita Singh.